 It's a classic Korean morality story: kindness and good humour are rewarded; greed and deception are punished.
 The Dokkaebi, despite being supernatural tricksters, are ultimately agents of justice.

-Modern K-dramas have reimagined Dokkaebi in fascinating ways β often keeping the essence of the folklore while creating entirely new mythologies around them.
+Modern K-dramas have reimagined Dokkaebi in fascinating ways — often keeping the essence of the folklore while creating entirely new mythologies around them.
+If you only know one, you know the big one, so let me start there and then point you to a few other places the creature turns up.

 Why Dokkaebi matter in Korean culture